-- 4. Plug the USB storage device to the ventilator. - 5.
-Change Auto Logs to ON.
+- 5. Change Auto Logs to ON.
 The download icon will display. - 6.
 Wait for the download complete icon to display.
 Note that It might take few minutes for download to complete, depending on the size of the log files - 7.
 Check the USB device on a computer and verify that 3 log files errors; changes; events were downloaded.